 Relying on convenience foods

 When we work long hours and have a busy life outside of work, many of us can find ourselves turning to high fat, high sugar, high sodium convenience foods which can not only wreck the good we’re doing to our bodies but also damage our mental health.
 There’s a strong link between our diet and our mental health and it’s vital that we eat well in order to stay healthy in every sense.
+Additionally, junk food can ruin the health of your teeth too.
+Don’t skip dental check-ups and make sure you get your crown fitted and dental implants in greenbelt if needed.

 Not getting enough sleep